-Abu al-Qasim Mahmud ibn Sabuktigin (Persian:ابوالقاسم محمود بن سبکتگین,romanized: Abu al-Qāṣim Maḥmūd ibn Sabuktigīn; 2 November 971 – 30 April 1030), usually known asMahmud of Ghazni orMahmud Ghaznavi (محمود غزنوی),[2] wasSultan of theGhaznavid Empire, ruling from 998 to 1030.
+Abu al-Qasim Mahmud ibn Sabuktigin (Persian:ابوالقاسم محمود بن سبکتگین,romanized: Abu al-Qāṣim Maḥmūd ibn Sabuktigīn; 2 October 971 – 30 April 1030), usually known asMahmud of Ghazni orMahmud Ghaznavi (محمود غزنوی),[11] wasSultan of theGhaznavid Empire, ruling from 998 to 1030.
 During his reign and in medieval sources, he is usually known by hishonorific titleYamin al-Dawla (یمین الدوله,lit.'Right Handof the State').
-At the time of his death, his kingdom had been transformed into an extensive military empire, which extended from northwesternIran proper to thePunjab in theIndian subcontinent,Khwarazm inTransoxiana, andMakran.
+At the time of his death, his kingdom had been transformed into an extensive military empire, which extended from present-day northwesternIran proper to thePunjab in theIndian subcontinent,Khwarazm inTransoxiana, andMakran.

 HighlyPersianized,[12] Mahmud continued the bureaucratic, political, and cultural customs of his predecessors, theSamanids.
 He established the ground for a futurePersianate state inPunjab, particularly centered onLahore, a city he conquered.[13]
 His capital ofGhazni evolved into a significant cultural, commercial, and intellectual centre in the Islamic world, almost rivalling the important city ofBaghdad.
 The capital appealed to many prominent figures, such asal-Biruni andFerdowsi.[14]